hsab/GrowthNodes/README.md

 # Unified Model of Organic Growth
 A Blender plugin for generative content creation and simulation of organic growth processes.

+Inspired by Computational Growth by Deskriptiv and Wanderers by Mediated Matter.

+All prototype photos courtesy of Mediated Matter Group as desirable outcome of the stable release of plugin.

 ![](http://i.imgur.com/uPNijRm.jpg)

 Introduction: